CameronHN/win10-win11-display-scripts/README.md

-# Windows 11 Display setting scripts
+# Windows 10/11 Display setting scripts

-A set of Windows Batch scripts that will change your display settings.
+A set of Windows batch file scripts that will change your display settings.

 ## NOTE

-These scripts are intended for dual display setups and will only work on Windows 11.
+These scripts are intended for dual display setups and will only work on Windows 10 and 11 systems.

-## Getting Started
+## Purpose

 These are individual scripts that will change your display settings without you having to go to your settings to change them.